DECATUR DISTRACTED DRIVING CAR ACCIDENT LAWYER

 Distracted driving results in thousands of deaths and hundreds of thousands of injuries every single year.
 According to a NHTSA study, approximately 660,000 drivers operate cellphones or other electronic devices while driving.
 Drivers under the age of 20 make up the greatest percentage of distracted drivers.
 The attorneys at Ferguson & Ferguson have obtained millions of dollars in verdicts and settlements for people who have been injured in car accidents, including ones caused by distracted driving.
 If a distracted driver caused an accident that harmed you or someone you love, our law firm can help you secure the maximum compensation you deserve in your case.
 Call now for your no-obligation free consultation with one of our car accident attorneys.
 Call 256-534-3435.

 Distracted Driver Statistics

-Did you know that the National Highway Traffic Safety Administration (NHTSA) found that pproximately 10 percent of all injuries and fatalities are caused by distracted drivers.
+Did you know that the National Highway Traffic Safety Administration (NHTSA) found that approximately 10 percent of all injuries and fatalities are caused by distracted drivers.

 - More than 25 percent of all deadly crashes caused by distracted drivers

 involve drivers between the ages of 20 and 29.

 - Approximately ten percent of all deadly crashes are caused by teenage